Stroke Misdiagnosis Lawsuits

 Trial Lawyers for Life’s Most Challenging Moments

 For more than 30 years, the attorneys at Feldman Shepherd have achieved record-breaking results in medical malpractice lawsuits for patients and their families who have been harmed when medical practitioners misdiagnose strokes and other serious conditions.
-Our professional staff includes two nurses all of who are lawyers and we additionally consult with preeminent medical experts to give us a deep understanding of the medical issues you face and to inform our litigation strategy.
+Our professional staff includes a physician and two nurses all of who are lawyers and we additionally consult with preeminent medical experts to give us a deep understanding of the medical issues you face and to inform our litigation strategy.

 If you need help following a doctor’s failure to properly diagnose and treat a stroke, you can count on the Feldman Shepherd team to help secure all of the compensation to which you are entitled, including compensation for your pain and suffering, financial losses, emotional distress, and medical expenses, while keeping you fully informed as to every step of your medical malpractice case.